jaychan-hep/hmumuml/README.md

 ```
 or
 ```
-python process_arrays.py [-n INPUT_FILE_NAME] [-r REGION] [-v] [-t] [-c CATEGORY]
+python process_arrays.py [-n INPUT_FILE_NAME] [-r REGION] [-s SECTION] [-c CATEGORY] [-d]

-Note:
+Usage:
   -n, --name          The name of the input root-file.
 The mother folder ('inputs/') shall not be included in the name.
   -r, --region        The region of interest.
 Choices: 'zero_jet', 'one_jet', or 'two_jet'.
-  -v, --val           Do validation sample.
-  -t, --train         Do training sample.
+  -s, --section       The section to run.
+Choices: -1, 0, 1, 2, 3.
   -c, --category      Define the category that the input sample belongs to.
 This will put the output files with the same category into the same container.
+  -d, --isdata        Is data or not
 ```

 ### Check if the training inpnuts and reduced root-files are complete

-The script `CheckArraysComplete.py` will check if all of the outputs from last step exist.
+The script `CheckArraysComplete.py` will check if all of the outputs from last step exist and create a text file which summarizes the missing files and can be used to recover the missing files.

 ```
 python CheckArraysComplete.py
 ```

 ### Recover the missing files and bad files

-There are several stages where you will need to recover the files.
-One is when there are missing files.
-Others are when there are bad files that can't be read.
-Both cases can be addressed by running `RecoverMissingFiles.py`.

 After checking the completeness, if there are missing files, you can either run the recover script locally: